 Where can I find information about exchanges and other plan features?

 Find information about your account and learn about exchanges, withdrawals, and more online.
-In particular, you can access a withdrawal modeling tool, which shows the amount of federal income taxes and early withdrawal penalties you might pay, along with the amount of earnings you could potentially lose by taking a withdrawal.
 Additional information can be obtained by calling the Fidelity Retirement Benefits Line at 1-800-343-0860.

 How do I update my mail preferences?